OpenHD/Documentation/general/faq.md

 # FAQ

+#### Where are the config-files ?

+With 2.2-evo we removed the complex config files, everything is set up in QOpenhd, or the configuator which will come in the Future

 #### What is the minimum hardware I need to try this?

 Two Raspberry Pi, two supported WiFi adapters, one Pi cam \(Or CSI-HDMI Adapter\), and 2 good quality \(preferably Industrial micro SD Cards\).